ThalesGroup/treehfd/README.md

 ## Documentation 📖

-The documentation is generated with `sphinx` package.
+The documentation is available at [Read the Docs](https://treehfd.readthedocs.io/en/latest/), and is generated with `sphinx` package.
 To build the documentation, first install `sphinx` and the relevant extensions.
 ```console
 pip install sphinx sphinx-rtd-theme